Believe it or not, Monevator is a blog about securing financial freedom.

 Looking to the end game

 Some blogs are good at keeping their message up-front, which is handy for newcomers.
 Maybe I need to try harder, but there’s so much else to talk about – especially for UK investors and spare room entrepreneurs.
-We don’t have as many blogs to choose from as our US brethren.
+We don’t have as many options to choose from as our US brethren.

 A very pessimistic person – the type you find writing comments in CAPITALS on Web forums – decides to prepare for the breakdown of civilisation.